microsoft/MSIX-Toolkit/Scripts/BatchConversion/README.md

-A set of basic scripts that allow converting a batch of installers on a set of machines using MSIX Packaging Tool:
+A set of basic scripts that allow converting a set of installers on a set of machines using MSIX Packaging Tool:

 Supporting scripts:
-1. batch_convert.ps1 - Dispatch work to target machines
+1. bulk_convert.ps1 - Dispatch work to target machines
 2. sign_deploy_run.ps1 - Sign resulting packages
 3. run_job.ps1 - Attempt to run the packages locally for initial validation